 2. Acquire more information

 The next thing I would do would be to obtain as much information as I can about the people who use your FTP service.
 Obviously, before I can start guessing passwords, I would need to get a hold of some usernames.
-If I can obtain the real names of your users, that can turn out to be valuable information.
+If I can obtain the real names of your users, that can turn out to be valuable information that helps me figure out FTP logins and other authentication information.

 Some organizations also use email addresses as usernames (a very common practice online).
 So if you follow some kind of "formula" when creating usernames and I am able to get hold of that formula, then it will make my job easier.